The First Step to

 - Stage 3 (severe): lasts 1 week; moderate symptoms in addition to fever, hallucinations, seizures, disorientation, agitation

 While many of the physical withdrawal symptoms tend to fade after several days in detox, psychological symptoms can be more persistent.
-This puts the person in a vulnerable position, as even the slightest trigger can increase the risk of relapse and continued alcohol abuse.
+This puts those new to sobriety in a vulnerable position, seeing as even the slightest trigger can increase the risk of relapse and continued alcohol abuse.

 Have A Call With One Of Our Treatment Advisors

 Caring & Experienced Staff